Back to Basics: Our Organizational Workshop

 How It All Started

 It seems straightforward for anyone who has worked with middle school or high school students.
 Perhaps you’ve seen a backpack full of crumpled papers, or a student so overwhelmed with different short- and long-term assignments and expectations that they shut down.
 Put simply, students who aren’t able to organize, prioritize, start, and complete work, or navigate changing expectations, are often adversely affected academically, socially, and emotionally.
-And while the academic impact seems straightforward – a student who doesn’t turn in work receives a zero, which affects grades and long-term academic outcomes—the long-term social and societal consequences are far greater.
+While the academic impact seems straightforward – a student who doesn’t turn in work receives a zero, which affects grades and long-term academic outcomes—the long-term social and societal consequences are far greater.

 We’ve now spent nearly two decades working with students and consulting with schools on executive functioning – including organization, managing distractions, cognitive flexibility, self-regulation, and resilience when something doesn’t go as planned.
 These skills are fundamental to learning, setting and achieving goals, and seeking help as needed, and yet, they have also been underemphasized in today’s learning environments.
-Studies have shown that executive function skills – like time management and organization – are more reliable predictors of success in academics and in life than IQ, test scores or socioeconomic status.
+Studies have shown that executive function skills – like time management and organization – are more reliable predictors of success in academics and life than IQ, test scores, or socioeconomic status.

 Nearly all students who work with us on ongoing executive functioning coaching begin with our 90-minute organizational workshop.
-We’ve designed the workshop to be flexible, thorough, interactive and fun, helping students dream big and learn strategies for purposeful learning.
+We’ve designed the workshop to be flexible, thorough, interactive, and fun, helping students dream big and learn strategies for purposeful learning.
 From there, students can choose to continue to work with us on an ongoing basis, developing and refining their academic skills and reaching short- and long-term goals.
 Contact us to sign up.

 Looking Back, Looking Ahead: Starting With Dreams and Goals